People

 Gašper Tkačik

-PhD, Physics (Princeton University)
+Professor, PhD in Physics (Princeton University)

 I joined IST Austria in 2011.
 Previously I was a postdoc with Vijay Balasubramanian and Phil Nelson at University of Pennsylvania, working on the theory of neural coding and specifically exploring population coding and adaptation in the retina.
 I finished my PhD at Princeton with Bill Bialek and Curt Callan in 2007, studying how biological networks can reliably transmit and process information in the presence of intrinsic noise and corrupted signals.
 I am broadly interested in uncovering general principles that underlie efficient biological computation.